Leeds Northern Railway: Leeds and Thirsk Railway

 Mineral traffic was carried between Ripon and Thirsk on 5 January 1848, and this section officially opened on 31 May with public services starting the following day.
 The section between Weeton and Wormald Green opened on 1 September and was connected to the line at Ripon on 13 September.
 The Leeds and Thirsk Railway's station in Harrogate was at (initially called Harrogate) outside the town centre in the Crimple Valley.
-The York & North Midland Railway opened Harrogate station in the town centre at Brunswick, which was accessed via a line over the Crimple Viaduct.
+The York and North Midland Railway opened Harrogate station in the town centre at Brunswick, which was accessed via a line over the Crimple Viaduct.
 The Leeds and Thirsk Line passed under the viaduct en route to Starbeck.
 Although the station at Brunswick was more convenient, the Leeds and Thirsk offered a shorter journey to Leeds from Starbeck.

 Extension of the line into Leeds was delayed by problems encountered during the construction of the 3761 yd long Bramhope Tunnel.
 Tunnellers encountered large quantities of water that had to be pumped out and many workers died during its construction.
 A memorial in the form of a replica of the tunnel's northern portal is in Otley churchyard.
 The completed line opened on 9 July 1849 when three trains carried 2,000 shareholders from Leeds to Thirsk and back.
 A temporary terminus opened on Wellington Street Leeds until services were accommodated at and then at the Midland Railway's Wellington Street station.